Head of Upper School, Dr. Josephine Diemond

 Josephine Diemond holds a special place among the divisional heads guiding McLean School’s future: she is the veteran member of the team.
-Josephine has been the Head of Upper School for over 10 years.
+Josephine has been the Head of Upper School for 13 years.

 Raising teenagers, parents know, is an art, a delicate balancing act between the fostering of autonomy and supplying of boundaries.
 As Head of Upper School, Josephine can be seen as “raising”—academically, socially, and emotionally— more than one hundred of them.